Givelify/google-locations/README.md

 3. Setup a virtual environment
 4. Run 'pip install -r requirements.txt' in terminal
-5. Run the main script using "python main.py" if you want to process an arbitrary amount of GPs in the donee_info table or "python main.py --id {ID}" if you want to process a specific GP from donee_info table by providing their ID.
+5. Run the main script using "python main.py" if you want to process an arbitrary amount of GPs in the donee_info table or
+ - "python main.py --id {ID}" if you want to process a specific GP from donee_info table by providing their ID.
+ - If you want autocomplete check enabled use the an additional parameter "--enable_autocomplete" in the command.
+Ex: "python main.py --enable_autocomplete"